IS IT HARD TO FIND A JOB IN KOREA? WHAT JOBS ARE IN DEMAND IN KOREA? BEST WAY TO START LOOKING FOR A JOB IN KOREA?

 Work in South Korea without speaking Korean

 It will definitely be more difficult to find a job without mastering some Korean language…

 Communication within Korean companies but also foreign companies is done in Korean.
 It is therefore strongly recommended that you take Korean lessons before you leave for South Korea.
 You can also come and learn the language in the country first.

 There are a few positions where you do not need to speak Korean, which we’ve listed below:

 Tip: It’s a very easy and quick job to find.
-Approach foreign restaurant in Itaewon, Mapo-Gu or Gangnam.
+Approach foreign restaurants in Itaewon, Mapo-Gu or Gangnam.

 Please note: night jobs are prohibited under the WHV.
 This includes waiter jobs in bars and nightclubs.

 You welcome new arrivals, clean the rooms, change the sheets, do the laundry, etc. Do not hesitate to contact the guesthouses directly or to go there to offer your services.
 Some hostels that are recruiting: Kimchi Guesthouse

 Management of the guesthouse, reception and installation of new arrivals, responses to emails/telephone, social media communication, etc. A good level of English is required to communicate with international residents.